danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     * **AirDrop/Files app**

         Open Finder on your Mac.
 Select files/folders you want to send to your iOS device.
 Press the "Share" button, then AirDrop, and select your iOS device when it appears in the list.
 It should be nearby, unlocked, on the same Wi-Fi network, and have Bluetooth enabled.

         <p align="center">
           <img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/airdrop_open_with.png">
         </p>

         You'll be asked what app to use with received files.
 Pick "Files" and find PdParty in the list of apps.
 Save your files inside the PdParty folder.
 The Files app is basically like Finder or Explorer on desktop and allows you to manage files within apps that support it.

         For zip files, the device will ask if you want to open in PdParty.
-CHosing this option will automatically copy the zip file into the PdParty where you can then unzip it by selecting it in the PdParty file browser.
+Choosing this option will automatically copy the zip file into the PdParty where you can then unzip it by selecting it in the PdParty file browser.

     * **iTunes File Sharing**